-- In sec 2(a) the word willingness is used instead of the word intention.
+- \ In sec 2(a) the word willingness is used instead of the word intention.
 So we have to use English law.

 - \ Contract is of two types:

 - a.
 Family, social & moral contracts

 - b.
 Commercial contracts

 Family, social & moral contracts Commercial contracts The general rule is that there is a presumption that parties didn't intend to do contract.
 The general rule is that there shall be presumption wherever commercial matter then parties intention to do contract.
 Balfour Vs Balfour (judge Lord Atkin) Rose & Frank comp.
 Vs IR Crompton (Judge Lord Atkin) Matter pertain to maintenance of wife & husband it was considered social contract.
 Commercial matter are of serious nature so there must be intention.
-John Vs Padvatton sh the topper in you Sh the topper in yo Matter pertains to maintenance of mother and daughter consider family contract.
+John Vs Padvatton Matter pertains to maintenance of mother and daughter consider family contract. on the topper in you